lijun99/isce2-install/README.md

        conda install -c conda-forge git cmake cython gdal h5py libgdal pytest numpy fftw scipy basemap pybind11 shapely

 The `opencv` package, required by `autoRIFT`, usually causes a long delay to the conda compatibility check.
-If you need to use `autoRIFT`, you may use pip to install opencv, such as `pip3 install opencv`.
+If you need to use `autoRIFT`, you may use pip to install opencv, such as `pip install opencv-python`.

 To compile/install mdx, you will also need